 5 Reasons Why Classrooms Should Embrace Digital Art

-Digital software as a medium has been a long standing point of controversy within the art world.
-More traditional artists find it difficult to accept a medium that doesn’t work with physical pigment, and instead call it a shortcut and the “easy way out”.
+Digital software as a medium has been a long-standing point of controversy within the art world.
+More traditional artists find it difficult to accept a medium that doesn’t work with physical pigment, and instead call it a shortcut or the “easy way out”.

 While schools have begun to teach digital art as a medium, they still focus very heavily on traditional artwork as the primary “type” of drawn art.
 Digital artwork is the artist's medium of the future, and schools should embrace it as a tool that opens up far more possibilities for artists across the world!